Lauderdale County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the single most important piece of information in this guide.
+Time is of the essence!
 You have only 15 days from the date of your DUI arrest to request an ALR hearing.
-This deadline is non-negotiable.
+Missing this deadline will result in automatic suspension of your driver's license.

-Where to Request: You must request the hearing from the Tennessee Department of Safety (TDOS).
+- Where to Request: The ALR hearing is requested through the Tennessee Department of Safety (TDOS).

 Automatic License Suspension